-The school year hits like a thunderstorm and for most of us that means more activities, more commitments, more chaos, and more dreaded homework.
-If your family doesn’t have time for homework or the Homework Battle is a common phenomenon in your household, you’re not alone.
+The school year hits like a thunderstorm, and that means more activities, more commitments, more chaos, and more dreaded homework.
+If your family doesn’t have time for homework or if the Homework Battle is a common phenomenon in your household, you’re not alone.

 Kids have all sorts of excuses for not handing in homework, but parents have excuses too.
 While we’re too sophisticated to blame the dog, there are numerous adult excuses we use to explain why our kids aren’t getting their homework done:

 - “Homework is a constant battle in our household.”

 - “I’m just too tired to do homework.”

 - “Our schedule is too busy to fit homework in.”